Saturday, June 11, 2022

 In Westland row he halted before the window of the Belfast and Oriental Tea Company and read the legends of lead-papered packets: choice blend, finest quality, family tea.
 Rather warm.
 Tea.
 Must get some from Tom Kernan.
 Couldn’t ask him at a funeral, though....The far east.
 Lovely spot it must be: the garden of the world, big lazy leaves to float about on, cactuses, flowery meads, snaky lianas they call them.
 Wonder is it like that.
 Those Cinghalese lobbing around in the sun, in dolce far niente.
 Not doing a hand’s turn all day.
 Sleep six months out of twelve.
 Too hot to quarrel.
 Influence of the climate.
 Lethargy.
 Flowers of idleness.

 Sure sounds like the musings of a stoner to me.
 One wonders: why would Bloom need to buy tea from a friend, instead of a shop, and why couldn't he ask him for it at a funeral?
 Is black tea really a "flower of idleness?"
-The next think he does is go to the post office and, using the name Henry Flower, asks if there are any letters for him.
+The next thing he does is go to the post office and, using the name Henry Flower, asks if there are any letters for him.

 "It doesn’t take much to accept this veiled reference to marijuana in Ulysses," Moreno writes.
 "The author himself shelters it in his notebook Scribbledehobble, where «Lotus Eaters» equals “Bhang.”
 (Source: Th.
 E. Connolly, Scribbledehobble: The Ur-Workbook for “Finnegans Wake," quoted in Moreno.)

 "And this leads to unsuspicious implications that could affect the whole of the discourse attributed to Leopold Bloom," writes Moreno.
 "He would assume the quality of an aficionado of the mental alteration produced by hemp: something that was there in the streets of Dublin and that Joyce could have experimented with, or simply wanted to represent those who were close to him.
-In any case, it is a qualify that corresponds with the psychology of the character...
+In any case, it is a quality that corresponds with the psychology of the character...

 "Leopold Bloom would not simply be a poor devil with an exacerbated ability to establish semantic connections to everything that surrounds him –a mirror of that non-transference of ideas and words which everybody observes daily–: He would also be affected by a substance that stimulates astonishing brain activity, and its inexplicable links, sometimes deep, between concepts, icons, myths and beings....
 Would we go too far considering the whole novel as the mental avalanche of a character used to hemp’s quintessence and laxity, all tempered with the precarious dikes of his aware and elusive conscience?"